SysKitTeam/docs-point/releases/point-2022-4-1-release-note.md

 ## Features

+{% hint style="warning" %}
+**Please note!**
+Global admin re-consent is required after the upgrade to the 2022.4.1 version.
+[Learn more about permission changes here](../requirements/permission-requirements-change-log.md#syskit-point-20224).

+{% endhint %}

 * **Added Access Review for Private Channels.**
   * The Members and Sharing steps of the Access Review task now include Private Channels.